givery-technology/marine/contents/sample/coding-func/README_en.md

 Please read DEVNOTES.md for an explanation of the question-creation workflow and file structure.

-A given number of integers, n, are provided.
+A given number of integers, \\(n\\), are provided.
 Implement a function that returns a string concatenated from the integers in ascending order.

 ## Implementation Details